top of page

 Preserving the historic character of Madley is often a priority for residents, local authorities, and heritage organizations to maintain its unique identity and ensure that future generations can appreciate its historical significance.

-Brickwork eaves details can vary based on architectural style, structural requirements, and aesthetic preferences.
+As part of the development En-Plan needed to specify the brickwork eaves detail as these can vary based on architectural style, structural requirements, and aesthetic preferences.
 Here are some common types of brickwork eaves details:

 1. Corbelled Eaves: This involves projecting courses of bricks or stone corbels, each one slightly larger than the one beneath it, to support the eaves.